-Metric Definition Time eline Students Incl uded GWC ссссо GWC ссссо Successful Enrollment Among all applicants, the proportion who enrolled in a community college in the selected year.
-Selected aca demic year.
+Metric Definition Tim neline Students Incl uded GWC ссссо GWC 00000 Successful Enrollment Among all applicants, the proportion who enrolled in a community college in the selected year.
+Selected ad cademic year.
 All applicants.
 Persistence The proportion of students who persisted from their first primary term of enrollment to the subsequent term.
-Selected academic year.
-Fall to Spring or Spring to Fall retention based on All students except those who completed an award or transferred to a postsecondary institution (excludes special admit).
+Fall to Spring ademic year. or Spring to Fall I on primary term.
+All students except those who completed an award or transferred to a postsecondary institution (excludes special admit).
 Transfer Level Math & English Completion The proportion of students who completed both transfer-level Math and English in their first academic year of credit enrollment.
 Within an academic year of primary term (e.g., Summer to Spring, Spring to Fall).
-Completion is considered within GWC only.
-Within the academic year of the primary term.
+Completion is considered within GWC only.Within the academic year of the primary term.
 If primary term is in spring, students only have the spring term to complete.
 CCCCO considers completion districtwide.
-First-time college student of credit enrollment (excludes First-time college student with minimal credit enrollment of .5 units, excludes special admit.
+First-time college First-time college student with minimal credit enrollment of .5 units, excludes special admit.
 Degrees/Certificates Completion CCCCO: First-time college cohort students attained an award/degree within three years.
 GWC: The proportion of students who earned a Chancellor's Office approved certificate and/or an associate degree.
 Selected academic year.
 Within 3 years of primary term.
 All students (except special admit).
-Transfers to Four Year Institutions Students that transferred to a four-year institution in state or out of state.
+Transfers to Four Year Institutions Students that transferred to a four- year institution in state or out of state.
 Within 3 years of primary term.
 First-time college student of credit enrollment (excludes special admit).